 Los Glaciares National Park

-The National Park, that was founded in 1937, covers an area of more than 7,000 square kilometers and is the largest of Argentina’s 33 national parks.
-In 1981, the park was declared a UNESCO World Heritage Site.
+The National Park, which was founded in 1937, covers an area of more than 7,000 square kilometers.
+It is the largest of Argentina’s 33 national parks and a UNESCO World Heritage Site since 1981.

 Besides the iconic pampa with dry shrubs and some subpolar forests, the park’s most fascinating parts are the 48 glaciers.
 Apart from some smaller ice fields, the glaciers Upsala, Viedma, and Perito Moreno are the three largest ones.